ABOUT BRIAN

 Brian has given a

-TEDx talk on risks to our food supply, and appeared on C-SPAN’s “Washington Journal,” CNN, Fox News, public radio, farm radio, and other news outlets across the political spectrum.
-He’s been published in USA Today, Newsweek, Yahoo News, the Milwaukee Journal Sentinel, PBS Wisconsin/Wisconsin Public Radio’s Wisconsin Life”, Governing magazine, Game & Fish magazine, The Daily Yonder, RealClearPolitics, The Hill, Saving Country Music, and elsewhere.
-Land Rich, Cash Poor received “Book of the Year” from the nonpartisan Farm Foundation, was named a C-SPAN Author Series pick, and won a Readers’ Favorite Book Award.
+TEDx talk on risks to our food supply, and has appeared on C-SPAN’s “Washington Journal,” CNN, Fox News, National Public Radio, NewsNation, and other news and podcast programming across the country.
+He’s also had fiction published in The Milk House literary magazine and elsewhere, and nonfiction published in USA Today, Newsweek, Yahoo News, the Milwaukee Journal Sentinel, PBS Wisconsin/Wisconsin Public Radio’s “Wisconsin Life”, Governing magazine, Game & Fish magazine, The Daily Yonder, RealClearPolitics, The Hill, Saving Country Music, and more.
+Land Rich, Cash Poor won “Book of the Year” from the nonpartisan Farm Foundation, was named a C-SPAN Author Series pick, received a Best Book Award for U.S. History and honorable mention for Best New Nonfiction and Cross-Genre Nonfiction, and won a Readers’ Favorite Book Award.
 His writing has also won awards from the National Society of Newspaper Columnists, first place in the Seven Hills Literary Contest, a Solas Award, and more.

 MORE WORK FROM BRIAN